chirag1902/Research-Papers/README.md

 Presented this research paper at the International Conference on Secure Cyber Computing and Communication (ICSCCC) 2023 at the National Institute of Technology, Jalandhar; published in IEEE Xplore in July 2023, ISBN: 979-8-3503-0071-0. https://ieeexplore.ieee.org/abstract/document/10176642

-## 2. Title: A Comprehensive Review of Instance-Based Machine Learning Classifiers
+## 2. Title: Development and Comparative Analysis of an Instance based Machine Learning Classifier

 ### Abstract:

-This research paper provides a comprehensive review of instance-based machine learning classifiers.
-It explores the challenges associated with existing classification algorithms and introduces a novel lazy learning classifier that incorporates feature target class count.
+This research paper explores the challenges associated with existing classification algorithms and introduces a novel lazy learning classifier that incorporates feature target class count.
 The study includes an in-depth methodology, experimental setup, and comparative analysis against established algorithms.

 #### Key Contributions:
 - Introduction to a lazy learner classifier addressing challenges in existing algorithms.